devnums/pyheartlib/USAGE.md

 $ unzip mit-bih-arrhythmia-database-1.0.0.zip
 ```

-A config.yaml file must be created in the data directory which contains some mandatory fields about the data.
+A *config.yaml* file must be created in the data directory which contains some mandatory information about the data.

 ```
 # Mandatory fields: